Learn about our responses to Coronavirus and find the latest program guidance. www.Michigan.gov/Coronavirus >> Resources >> For Health Professionals

 - MI Health Link Information for Providers

-MI Health Link is a new health care option for Michigan adults, age 21 or older, who are enrolled in both Medicare and Medicaid.
+MI Health Link is a health care option for Michigan adults, age 21 or older, who are enrolled in both Medicare and Medicaid.
 MI Health Link aims to reduce the administrative burden for providers and simplify the navigation of benefits and services for this population.